 Fatigue is a symptom of endometriosis that may affect as many as 3 in 4 people with the condition.
-There are several reasons why endometriosis can make a person feel tired all the time.
+In addition to fatigue, people may also experience other symptoms, such as pelvic pain and nausea.

 Endometriosis occurs when tissue resembling the lining of the uterus grows elsewhere in the body.
 When this endometrial-like tissue is present outside the uterus, a person has an endometriosis diagnosis.